The course is part of these learning pathsSee 3 more

 - Manage your data using lifecycle management and migration from outside sources

 - Troubleshoot SSH errors, instance startup failures, and network traffic dropping

 - People who are preparing to take the Google Professional Cloud Architect certification exam

 - Google Cloud Platform: Fundamentals course or experience with Google Cloud Platform

 - The GitHub repository for this course is at https://github.com/cloudacademy/managing-gcp.

 Looking at real-time monitoring is great, but there will be many times when you’ll want to look at what happened in the past.
 In other words, you need logs.

-For example, suppose I wanted to see when a VM instance was shut down, such as when I shut down my web server instance in the Monitoring lesson.
-Compute Engine, like almost every other Google Cloud Platform service, writes to the Cloud Audit Logs in Stackdriver.
+For example, suppose I wanted to see when a VM instance was shut down.
+Compute Engine, like almost every other Google Cloud Platform service, writes to the Cloud Audit Logs.
 These logs keep track of who did what, where, and when.